mitloehn/pyskycoach/README.md

 can download from www.python.org if necessary.
 Depending on your operating system you may have to install the package python-tk as well.
-Once Python is installed you can usually start the program by double clicking on the file pyskycoach.py in your file manager, or by typing "python pyskycoach.py" on the command line.
+With Python installed you can usually start the program by double clicking on the file pyskycoach.py in your file manager, or by typing "python pyskycoach.py" on the command line.